- Is It A Good Idea To Dye Horse Hair?

 Step Three: Apply The Dye Color You Want:

-Before applying the color dye, it should be ensured that the horse body is completely clean, dry and there is no trimmed hair attached.
+Before applying the color dye, it should be ensured that the horse’s body is completely clean and dry and that there is no trimmed hair attached.

-Make sure that the color is evenly applied and there are no light or dark uneven patches.
-Areas like legs and hooves which do not need to be dyed are covered with vet wraps.
+Make sure that you evenly applied the color and that there are no light or dark uneven patches.

 Step Four: Wrap The Horsehair With A Plastic Bag: